Feminist, anti-racist, LQBTIA+ allied social worker, PhD with more than 15 years of experience as a clinician.

 Do you offer in-person sessions?

-Due to COVID-19, I am only offering services online.
+I only offer services online.

 Do you accept insurance?